Priyanshu-6/demo-1/README.md

 # demo-1 <br>
-This is 1st repo of mine .
+This is 1st repo of mine (Priyanshu).